pubky/pkarr/pkarr/examples/README.md

 ```
 ```
 Arguments:
-  <PUBLIC_KEY>  Pkarr public key (z-base32 encoded) or a url where the TLD is a Pkarr key
+  <PUBLIC_KEY>  Pkarr public key (z-base32 encoded) or a URL where the TLD is a Pkarr key
   [MODE]        Resolve from DHT only, Relays only, or default to both [possible values: dht, relays, both] [RELAYS]...
 List of relays (only valid if mode is 'relays')
 ```